 All day Sunday, the status on the site for our purchase was listed as “arriving today”.
 Keep in mind that the company is in California, and in the same time zone as my client.
 So there shouldn’t have been any confusion due to time zones.
 But, as you probably anticipate by now, this was another lie.
 No bitcoins arrived on that day.

 The bitcoins were credited to the account on Monday morning.
 While we would never recommend doing business with Coinbase because of the way they choose to treat their customers, at least we were ready to move to the next step.
-Part 3 (coming soon) will describe what happened when we paid the ransom.
+Part 3 describes what happened when we paid the ransom.